King Gizzard & the Lizard Wizard: Musical styles

 The band has explored a wide range of genres, primarily melding psychedelic rock, garage rock, acid rock, progressive rock, surf rock, krautrock, psychedelic pop, indie rock and neo-psychedelia.
 Several later releases have been in heavy metal styles, in particular thrash metal and stoner metal on Infest the Rats' Nest and progressive metal on PetroDragonic Apocalypse, and also sludge and groove metal.
 Folk, jazz and Tropicália have also occasionally been integrated into their sound.
 The band wrote Butterfly 3000 as a "synth-prog" album entirely in major keys, Paper Mâché Dream Balloon is dedicated entirely to acoustic music, and on Made in Timeland and Omnium Gatherum, the band also explored rap for the first time.
 In describing their style, Chris DeVille of Stereogum wrote, "It's a rare group that can convincingly blur the lines between Phish, Neu!, King Crimson, and the Osees while never sounding like anything less than themselves."

-King Gizzard's microtonal music was in part inspired by the bağlama.
+King Gizzard's microtonal music was in part inspired by the bağlama (left).

 Unusual in Western rock music, starting in 2017 with album Flying Microtonal Banana, the band have experimented with microtonal music using custom built guitars in 24 TET tuning, as well as several other modified instruments.
 This was inspired by Middle Eastern and Turkish music, including Anatolian rock, and their customised guitars were modelled off the bağlama.
 Mackenzie described it as "kind of a Dorian mode with a half flat sixth and a half flat second, because that was the way my baglama was fretted".
 After Flying Microtonal Banana, the band went on to create two more albums utilising this scale – K.G. and L.W. – while also utilising it in other one-off songs.
 Many of the band's songs feature unusual time signatures, such as 7/8 and 5/4, and frequent time signature changes.
 Their albums Polygondwanaland and Butterfly 3000 feature polyrhythms and polymeters.